olle/query-response-spring-amqp/README.md

 Query/Response
 ==============

+**WIP: Driving the initial version from this README, please feel free to
+       provide feedback through issues.**

 Ensure decoupling of services and systems by taking an _always async_ approach to integration.
 By querying a common AMQP broker, instead of depending on a plethora of REST-ful microservices, developers can design with failures,